databendlabs/databend/docs/doc/13-sql-reference/51-connect-parameters.md

 title: Connection Parameters
 ---

-The CONNECTION parameter is used in Databend to encapsulate a set of essential connection details required for establishing a secure link to supported external storage services, like Amazon S3.
-This parameter is enclosed within parentheses and consists of key-value pairs separated by commas.
+The connection parameters refer to a set of essential connection details required for establishing a secure link to supported external storage services, like Amazon S3.
+These parameters are enclosed within parentheses and consists of key-value pairs separated by commas or spaces.
 It is commonly utilized in operations such as creating a stage, copying data into Databend, and querying staged files from external sources.
 The provided key-value pairs offer the necessary authentication and configuration information for the connection.

-For example, the following statement creates an external stage on Amazon S3 with the CONNECTION parameter:
+For example, the following statement creates an external stage on Amazon S3 with the connection parameters:

 ```sql
 CREATE STAGE my_s3_stage